Insect

+Most insects reproduce by laying eggs.
+Insect growth is constrained by the inelastic exoskeleton, so development involves a series of molts.
+The immature stages often differ from the adults in structure, habit, and habitat.
+Groups that undergo four-stage metamorphosis often have a nearly immobile pupa.
 Adult insects typically move about by walking and flying; some can swim.
 Insects are the only invertebrates that can achieve sustained powered flight; insect flight evolved just once.
 Many insects are at least partly aquatic, and have larvae with gills; in some species, the adults too are aquatic.
 Some species, such as water striders, can walk on the surface of water.
 Insects are mostly solitary, but some, such as bees, ants and termites, are social and live in large, well-organized colonies.
 Others, such as earwigs, provide maternal care, guarding their eggs and young.
 Insects can communicate with each other in a variety of ways.
 Male moths can sense the pheromones of female moths over great distances.
 Other species communicate with sounds: crickets stridulate, or rub their wings together, to attract a mate and repel other males.
 Lampyrid beetles communicate with light.

+Insects that undergo three-stage metamorphosis lack a pupa, developing through a series of increasingly adult-like nymphal stages.
+Fossilized insects of enormous size have been found from the Paleozoic era, including giant dragonfly-like insects with wingspans of 55 to 70 cm.
+The most diverse insect groups appear to have coevolved with flowering plants.
 Humans regard many insects as pests, especially those that damage crops, and attempt to control them using insecticides and other techniques.
 Others are parasitic, and may act as vectors of diseases.
 Insect pollinators are essential to the reproduction of many flowering plants and so to their ecosystems.
 Many insects are ecologically beneficial as predators of pest insects, while a few provide direct economic benefit.
 Two species in particular are economically important and were domesticated many centuries ago: silkworms for silk and honey bees for honey.
-Insects are consumed as food in 80% of the world's nations, by people in roughly 3,000 ethnic groups.
+Insects are intentionally consumed as food in 80% of the world's nations, by people in roughly 3,000 ethnic groups.
 Human activities are having serious effects on insect biodiversity.